Hexachlorophene

 The primary mechanism of action of hexachlorophene, based on studies with Bacillus megatherium, is to inhibit the membrane-bound part of the electron transport chain, respiratory D-lactate dehydrogenase.
 It induces leakage, causes protoplast lysis, and inhibits respiration.

-Target Actions Organism AD-lactate dehydrogenase inhibitorEscherichia coli (strain K12) ASuccinate dehydrogenase [ubiquinone] cytochrome b small subunit, mitochondrial inhibitorHumans UGlutamate dehydrogenase 1, mitochondrial inhibitorHumans UEstrogen receptor alpha Not Available Humans - Absorption
+Target Actions Organism AD-lactate dehydrogenase inhibitorEscherichia coli (strain K12) ASuccinate dehydrogenase [ubiquinone] cytochrome b small subunit, mitochondrial inhibitorHumans UGlutamate dehydrogenase 1, mitochondrial inhibitorHumans UEstrogen receptor Not Available Humans - Absorption

 Detectable blood levels of hexachlorophene following absorption through intact skin have been found in subjects who regularly scrubbed with hexachlorophene.